learn-co-curriculum/dsc-ID3-trees-lab/README.md

 ## Introduction

 In this lab, we will simulate the example from the previous lesson in Python.
-You will write functions to calculate entropy and IG which will be used for calculating these uncertainty measures and deciding upon creating a split using information gain while growing a ID3 classification tree.
+You will write functions to calculate entropy and IG which will be used for calculating these uncertainty measures and deciding upon creating a split using information gain while growing an ID3 classification tree.
 You will also write a general function that can be used for other (larger) problems as well.
 So let's get on with it.

 ## Objectives

 In this lab you will:

 - Write functions for calculating entropy and information gain measures
-- Use entropy and information gain to identify the attribute for best split at each node
+- Use entropy and information gain to identify the attribute that results in the best split at each node

 ## Problem

-You will use the same problem about deciding weather to go and play tennis on a given day, given the weather conditions.
-Here is the data from previous lesson:
+You will use the same problem about deciding whether to go and play tennis on a given day, given the weather conditions.
+Here is the data from the previous lesson:

 |  outlook | temp | humidity | windy | play |
 |:--------:|:----:|:--------:|:-----:|:----:|